Nepiki/Guides/Dragon-Force-(Saturn).md

 _Annex three kingdoms as Palemoon and gain the support of their monarchs_

-Required progression - during your progress through the campaign this achievement will trigger once you've recruited three other monarchs regardless of how you recruit them.
+Required progression - during your progress through the campaign this achievement will unlock once you've recruited three other monarchs regardless of how you recruit them.

 ***